2.00 Hour Online CourseCode: 15-1421

 Continuing Education Accreditation – Emergency Medical Services

-This continuing education activity is approved by the American Heart Association, an organization accredited by the Commission on Accreditation of Pre-Hospital Continuing Education (CAPCE), for 1.75 Basic CEHs, activity number 16-AMHA-F3-0300.
+This continuing education activity is approved by the American Heart Association, an organization accredited by the Commission on Accreditation for Pre-Hospital Continuing Education (CAPCE), for 1.75 Educator CEH, activity number 19-AMHA-F3-0005.

 By claiming CAPCE credit, the claimant acknowledges the following: I understand that the American Heart Association, as a requirement of CAPCE accreditation, will submit a record of my course completions to the CAPCE AMS.
 I further understand that my course completion records maybe be accessed by or shared with such regulators as state EMS offices, training officers, and NREMT on a password-protected, need-to-know basis.
 In addition, I understand that I may review my record of CAPCE-accredited course completions by contacting CAPCE.